 Such attacks can happen even with the best possible security training and anti-malware protection.
 For this reason, you want to have a backup of all of your data.
-It’s easier to repair and reinstall the entire operating system and copy the data over from another device, instead of trying to recover it from infected or encrypted drives.
+It’s easier to repair and reinstall the entire operating system and copy the data over from another device instead of trying to recover it from infected or encrypted drives.

 Ask Customers To Update Their Data

-Another low-cost method for combatting information decay is asking customers to update their contact information regularly.
+Another low-cost method for combating information decay is asking customers to update their contact information regularly.
 There’s no guarantee they’ll do it, but most people only need a reminder.
 That said, most people don’t consider updating their contact information on some websites they visit once or twice a year their top priority in life.

 Focus on Inbound Marketing

 Data decay is a naturally occurring process in any business.
-The only thing organizations can do about it is to try and stay on top of it and not allow themselves to drown in the vast amount of useless data they may have collected over a certain time period.
+The only thing organizations can do about it is to try and stay on top of it and not allow themselves to drown in the vast amount of useless data they may have collected over a certain period.

 With the right tools and procedures, data decay can be handled easily, and any sales company will see its marketing performance improve over time.